Scholarly Activity and Academic Activity Report

 Office of Sponsored Programs

-Per Approved Faculty Senate Resolution (March 2010): To enhance digitalization of and remote access to SWOSU scholarly activities.
+Digital Commons at the Al Harris Library was created in accordance with Faculty Senate Resolution (March 2010): To enhance digitalization of and remote access to SWOSU scholarly activities.

 FS Motion 2010-3-03: A motion is made that the Faculty Senate support and endorse the Al Harris Library's creation of an online academic digital repository of scholarly articles authored by SWOSU faculty and students.
 The academic digital repository will make these scholarly articles freely accessible via the Internet, to the extent such access is permitted by copyright law and publisher embargo.